aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Gets the style in the style pool.
 All styles in the workbook will be gathered into a pool.
 There is only a simple reference index in the cells.

+**Remarks**

 If the returned style is changed, the style of all cells(which refers to this style) will be changed.

 **Parameters:**
 | Parameter | Type | Description |